• Menu

 4 Beds 3 Baths 1,710 Sq Ft

 PRICE REDUCED!
 Discover this charming 3-bedroom, 2-bathroom home in the sought-after Broadmoor neighborhood of Daly City with potential for an in-law unit.
 This residence offers ample space for comfortable living.
 The kitchen serves as the heart of the home, ideal for family home cooked meals and entertaining guests.
 The layout provides a cozy atmosphere perfect for everyday living.
 The home feature high quality flooring throughout and is both practical and stylish.
 The laundry area conveniently downstairs.
 The property features a fireplace, adding warmth and character to the living area.
 The home is equipped with forced air heating and no cooling system, ensuring comfort during cooler months.
 With a generous 2-car garage, parking and storage are convenient and effortless.
 The home is situated in the Jefferson Elementary School District, providing educational opportunities for young learners.
 This Daly City gem offers a wonderful opportunity to make it your own.
-Don't miss the chance to explore its features and envision your future here. $1,299,889 Active
+Don't miss the chance to explore its features and envision your future here. $1,299,889 Contingent

 768 Stewart Ave Daly City, California